Please consider downloading the latest version of Internet Explorer

 3. Early Intervention:

 Early intervention is essential to the long-term prevention of and quick recovery from MSDs.
 It is extremely important for employees to report any MSD symptoms as soon as possible.
 MSDs usually develop gradually; symptoms such as pain, numbness, and tingling in the upper extremities are often ignored until the condition becomes chronic or permanent injury occurs.
-Employees experiencing symptoms are encouraged to contact their supervisor or Occupational Safety to schedule an ergonomic evaluation.
+Employees experiencing symptoms are encouraged to contact their supervisor and/or complete the ergonomic self-assessment for office-related concerns on the EH&S website.

 4. Workplace Evaluations: